Calls to declare racism a public health crisis grow louder amid pandemic, police brutality

-“It’s like you’re not as responsible when you don’t know,” Jordan said at a virtual meeting in mid-August during which the city council was set to vote on a resolution that would declare racism a public health emergency in the town of 88,000 that is nearly 80 percent White.
+“It’s like you’re not as responsible when you don’t know,” Jordan said at a virtual meeting in mid-August during which the city council was set to vote on a resolution that would declare racism a public health emergency in the town of 88,000, which is nearly 80 percent White.
 “But when you do know, and you don’t make changes, that’s when you’re really wrong.”

-Following a period of mostly supportive public comment — during which many Fayetteville residents remarked that such legislation was long overdue — the city council passed the resolution with an 8-0 vote.
+Following a period of mostly supportive public comment — during which many Fayetteville residents remarked that such legislation was long overdue — the city council passed the resolution with an 8-to-0 vote.

 The vote added Fayetteville to a list of more than 50 American municipalities plus Michigan, Ohio and Wisconsin, that have passed legislation or made a formal declaration in the past year that racism is a public health crisis.